 Winnie the Pooh has been a childhood favorite for generations.
 Originally created in 1926, his stories have sparked wholesome, honey-loving, childhood dreams for nearly a century.
 Although there are many other characters within the Winnie the Pooh universe (Kanga, Rabbit, Roo, and Tigger — just to name a few), there is not doubt that the bear wearing a red shirt — with his fist shoved into a jar of honey — is most certainly a fan favorite.
 National Winnie the Pooh Day, on January 18, is your time to return to the Hundred Acre Wood!

-National Winnie the Pooh Day - History
+National Winnie the Pooh Day timeline

 - March 11, 1977